RickStrahl/Westwind.Scripting/README.md

 Assert.IsNotNull(result, scriptParser.ScriptEngine.ErrorMessage);
 ```

+Notice that `ScriptParser()` mirrors most of the `CSharpScriptExecution` properties and methods.
+Behind the scenes there is a `ScriptEngine` property that holds the actual `CSharpScriptExecution` instance that will be used when the template is executed.
+You can optionally override the `ScriptEngine` instance although that should be rare.

-### Manual PArsing
+### Manual Parsing
-Using `ExecuteScript()` is the most common use case but you can also call the code parsing method called `ParseScriptToCode()` to explicitly retrieve the code generated by the template and then execute it manually with the script execution class.
+If you want direct access to the parsed code you can use `ParseScriptToCode()` to parse a template into C# code and return it as a string.
+We can then manually execute the code or create a custom execution strategy such as combining multiple templates into a single class.

+Here's the basic functionality to parse a template and then **manually** execute as a method:

 ```csharp
 var model = new TestModel {Name = "rick", DateTime = DateTime.Now.AddDays(-10)};